opper-ai/opper-webagent/README.md

 ## Contributing

+We welcome contributions!
+Please:

+1. Fork the repository
+2. Create a feature branch
-Contributions are welcome!
-Please submit a pull request or open an issue to discuss your ideas.
+3. Submit a pull request

+For major changes, open an issue first to discuss your proposed modifications.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.